ic-crc/crc-covlib/python-wrapper/docs/helper.itur_p2001.md

 - __hr_mamsl__ (float): Receiver height (meters above mean sea level).
 - __dProfile_km__ (numpy.typing.ArrayLike): Great-cirlcle distance from transmitter (km) profile.
 - __hProfile_mamsl__ (numpy.typing.ArrayLike): Terrain height profile (meters above mean sea level) from the transmitter to the receiver. hProfile and dProfile must have the same number of values.
+- __useP1812Variation__ (bool): The formula provided in ITU-R P.2001 to calculate elevation angles does not appear to be suitable for short distances.
+When set to True, the formula from ITU-R P.1812-7 is used instead.

 Returns:
 - (float): Transmitter elevation angle (degrees).
 0°=horizon, +90°=zenith, -90°=nadir.